RockRunner007/spotify-security-playlist/README.md

 # spotify-security-playlist
-A teraform project for a security playlist
+A terraform project for a security playlist